THE WORLD OF HIRAM

 What's that?
 You say you know Hiram Kasten but his name isn't

 exactly a "household word?"
 Well, what is a household

 word anyway?
-Charmin is a household word! ...Who the heck wants
+Charmin is a household word!
+Believe this: the biggest

 in a little log cabin in the Bronx, Hiram Kasten was headed straight

 into comedy.
 The doctor slapped him and he did 5 minutes.
 Wearing

 glasses since kindergarten, he wasn't cutting the dashing figure

 he would later become.
 But he was certainly learning what was

 funny.
 For instance, every time a bully knocked him down he was